sinclairzx81/typemap/readme.md

 ## Syntax

 TypeMap provides a TypeScript syntax parser that can be used to create library types.
 TypeScript parsing is implemented at runtime as well as in the TypeScript type system.
 It offers a convenient means of creating cross library types without having to author across multiple type builder API.
-Please be mindful using this feature, while syntax parsing has the potential to dramatically improve developer experience, advanced DX mapping in the type system usually has an inference overhead, and parsing in the type system may significantly reduce inference performance.
-Use with consideration.

 Technical Reference [ParseBox](https://github.com/sinclairzx81/parsebox) > [Syntax Types](https://github.com/sinclairzx81/typebox?tab=readme-ov-file#syntax)